tannewt/wa-law.org/bill/2023-24/sb/5566/README.md

 #### 133 👍 - Pro
 Testifying:
 * Lauren Hibbs - State Board for Community & Tech Colleges
-* Madeline Sprute - Tacoma Community College
+* 💵Madeline Sprute - Tacoma Community College
 * 💵Puneet Birk - [Associated Students of the University of Washington Bothell](/org/associated_students_of_the_university_of_washington_bothell/)

 #### 52 👎 - Con